-In February, tin prices increased in line with other base metal prices.
-International prices continued existing trend in March.
-Domestic prices fell due to subdued demand.
 In April, increasing trend in international prices was reversed.
 In May, Tin prices continued to decline due to weak demand stemming from drop in semiconductor sales.
 In June, international and domestic Tin prices continued to slide owing to weaker demand from consuming industries.
 In July, international and domestic prices have continued to slide due to high inventory levels, stemming from a poor global demand scenario.
 In August, Tin prices fell globally due to uncertainty around the trade war, alongside decline in production of semiconductors in China, the primary usage of tin.
 In September, the fall in international prices was stopped by a cut in Chinese production, with domestic prices following suit.
 In October, international prices fell due to weaker demand from the electronics sector caused by the trade war.
 Domestic prices decreased due to weaker demand.
 In November international prices corrected slightly downwards, alongside domestic prices.
 In December, international prices finally looked to be picking up thanks to positive demand and the hopes of a US-China trade agreement.
 Domestic prices also rose in tandem with international prices.
+In January, international and domestic prices both remained unchanged.
+In February, tin prices fell internationally due to slackened demand.